How to Use Expanders and Gates to Reduce Audio Background Noise in DaVinci Resolve

 Expander

 The expander takes your quietest signals in your clip and lowers their volumes in relation to the louder sections.
-For example: you have a of dialogue with a quiet fan in the background, the expander will work to quiet the background noise while leaving the dialogue untouched.
+For example: you have a track of dialogue with a quiet fan in the background, the expander will work to quiet the background noise while leaving the dialogue untouched.

 Gate